N.Y. Education Law Section 668-E

 a.

-Notwithstanding subdivisions three and five of § 661 (Eligibility requirements and conditions governing awards and loans)section six hundred sixty-one of this title, children, spouses and financial dependents of a member of the armed forces of the United States or state organized militia who at any time while in service in the armed forces of the United States, as defined by subdivision eight of Military Law § 1 (Definitions)section one of the military law or in a force of the state organized militia, as defined in subdivision nine of Military Law § 1 (Definitions)section one of the military law:
+Notwithstanding subdivisions three and five of § 661 (Eligibility requirements and conditions governing awards and loans), children, spouses and financial dependents of a member of the armed forces of the United States or state organized militia who at any time while in service in the armed forces of the United States, as defined by subdivision eight of Military Law § 1 (Definitions) or in a force of the state organized militia, as defined in subdivision nine of Military Law § 1 (Definitions):

 b.